citizenfx/fivem-docs/content/docs/scripting-reference/onesync/_index.md

 ## playerEnteredScope

 {{% alert title="Performance Warning" color="warning" %}}
 Using these events is frowned upon, these events have scaling performance costs.
 For every person within the scope of the player on every enter/leave scope this this will be called an additional time, so having 32 players within the scope of a player will lead to this being called 32 times.
-Whenever possible you should use state bags if you need to trigger scoped events.
+Whenever possible you should use state bags if you need to trigger scoped events, see {{% native_link "ADD_STATE_BAG_CHANGE_HANDLER" %}}.
 {{% /alert %}}

 This event handler is triggered when a player enters another player's scope.